 Knowing the amount of retained earnings your business has can help with making decisions and obtaining financing.
-Learn what retained earnings are, how to calculate them, and how to record it.
+In this article, we will define retained earnings, explain how to calculate them, provide retained earnings examples, and explain how to record it.

 What are retained earnings?